zeykatecool/betterUI/docs/COLORING.md

     end
     ]]--

-    window:makeTransparency() -- Makes the Window transparent,not the elements.
+    window:makeTransparency(WindowName) -- Makes the Window transparent,not the elements.
 Works best with `Raw` Window's.

 ```